The Personal Statement That Got Me an Interview at Oxford

 Thank you for sharing your personal statement draft.
 You've done a commendable job of showcasing your passion for economics and management, as well as your entrepreneurial spirit.
 Below, I've provided some feedback and suggestions to enhance the coherence, relevance, and logical flow of your statement.

-Introduction: Your introduction presents an interesting concept about friction and innovation, but it could be more directly tied to your personal experiences and aspirations.
-Consider starting with a specific example of how you've applied this concept in your life to make it more engaging.
+Introduction: Your introduction presents an interesting concept about friction and innovation, but it could be more directly tied to your personal experiences.

-Paragraph 3: This paragraph effectively conveys your passion for economics, but it could be more focused on specific insights or questions that have arisen from your studies and readings.
+Paragraph 3: This paragraph effectively conveys your passion for economics, but it could be more focused on specific insights.

-Extracurricular Activities: Your extracurricular activities are well-presented and demonstrate relevant skills.
-However, ensure they are directly linked to your interest in management and economics.
+Extracurricular Activities: Well-presented and demonstrate relevant skills.
+Ensure they are directly linked to your interest in management and economics.

-Conclusion: Your conclusion is strong, but it could be more concise and focused on summarizing your readiness and passion for the field.
+Conclusion: Strong, but could be more concise and focused on summarizing your readiness.

 Overall, your statement is well-structured and demonstrates a genuine interest in economics and management.
-By refining the transitions and ensuring each paragraph builds logically on the last, you can create a more cohesive and compelling narrative.
-Best of luck with your application!
+By refining the transitions and ensuring each paragraph builds logically, you can create a more cohesive narrative.